Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Understand your credit report and score

-Pay bills on-time
+Pay bills on time

 Don’t apply for credit too often

-An excellent credit score is attainable
+An 850 credit score is within reach

 Is an 850 credit score achievable for everyone?